Binawei/DevopsPipeline/README.md

     participant GH as 🐙 GitHub Actions
     participant ECR as 📦 Amazon ECR
     participant TF as 🏗️ Terraform
-    participant ANS as ⚙️ Ansible
+    participant ECS as 🐳 ECS Fargate
     participant AWS as ☁️ AWS Infrastructure
     participant APP as 🚀 Application